-“…A delightful and vast garden, which, even though it lies on a rather steep and precipitous hill, is comfortably accessible by carriage on a convenient and beautiful road…”
+“…A delightful and vast garden, which, even though it lies on a rather steep hill, is comfortably accessed by carriage on a convenient and beautiful road…”

-Thus cited a Florence guide at the end of the 1800’s and so it has remained even today: a Garden with a unique panorama over Florence that occupies a large part of a hill bordered by the medieval walls of the city.
+Thus cited a Florentine guide at the end of the 1800’s, and remaining true to this day.
+The Bardini Garden offers a remarkable panorama over Florence that occupies a large part of a hill bordered by the medieval walls of the city.

-Beginning in medieval times, the Bardini Garden belonged to wealthy families who followed one after another: created with an agricultural purpose, it was transformed over the course of the centuries into a splendid Italianate garden.
-In the first years of the 1900’s it was used by the owner for whom it is named, the collector Stefano Bardini, known as the “prince of the antiquarians”, also as a spectacular setting of representation where he could welcome his well-to-do clientele.
+Tracing its history back to medieval times, the Bardini Garden belonged to a series of wealthy families.
+Originally constructed for agricultural purposes, it was transformed over the course of the centuries into a splendid Italianate garden.
+In the beginning of the 1900’s it was used by Stefano Bardini (known as the “prince of the antiquarians”) as an impressive setting to entertain his well-to-do clientele.

-- The English Wood which, with its exotic elements, represents a rare example of an Anglo-Chinese garden;
+- The English Garden which, with its exotic elements, represents a rare example of an Anglo-Chinese landscaping;

-- The Agricultural Park in which a new fruit grove and the splendid pergola of wisteria have found their place.
+- The Agricultural Park in which an orchard and the iconic wisteria pergola are located.

-Like the Garden and the Villa Bardini, this flower carries with it an ancient story and a far-away provenance: it is told that wisteria was brought as a rarity from China by Marco Polo, even that the actual arrival in our country was attested to beginning in 1700.
+Like the Garden and the Villa Bardini, this flower carries with it an ancient story and a far-away provenance: it is told that wisteria was brought as a rarity from China by Marco Polo, with official records marking its arrival to Italy in the early 1700s.

-From lilac to violet, from a blue mauve to tinged-with-pink, the spectacle of the flowering of the wisteria is to be admired at the Bardini Garden in spring, from April to May.
+The most remarkable feature of this plant is its capacity to grow in a rapid, intense and constant rate with electric colors in its first spring flowering.
+From lilac to violet, from a blue mauve to tinged-with-pink, the spectacle of the flowering of the wisteria can be admired at the Bardini Garden in spring, between the months of April to May.